-In her three years at the BBC, Rianna has also worked as a producer in the news podcast unit and across national radio.
+In her four years at the BBC, Rianna has also worked as a producer in the news podcast unit and across national radio.
 Prior to this, she worked at the Financial Times while training as a journalist at the Press Association.

 The BBC’s youngest network news correspondent has spoken about the moments the responsibility of telling stories about the human cost of the Covid-19 pandemic “sunk in”...